 Do you have a stack of pre-cut 5″ squares but can’t figure out what to do with them?
 Come to this class, along with a stack of white squares, and we’ll turn those pre-cuts into a quilt.
 While this quilt is shown in a gradient of colors and hues, it can also be made scrappy, as long as there is a distinct difference between the background and your chosen fabrics.
 You can make this any size you want, by varying the number of blocks you decide to make.

-As I like to teach one principle of design in all my classes, in this one we look at the color spectrum in this class, discussing how adding black or white impact to the inks we see in our fabrics changes their color value and impact.
+In this class, we begin with the basics of hexies, moving on to a mini-mini Kansas Sunflower variation.
+Then to encourage thinking about the importance of color, we tackle Spectrum, discussing how adding black or white impact to the inks we see in our fabrics changes their color value and impact.
 This is a handwork class, done with English Paper Piecing (EPP).
 Kaffe Fassett fabrics or those fabrics that have a wide range of surface color are best for this, as we’ll do a lot of fussy cutting to get that rainbow.
+Kit fee of $12 includes both patterns and hexie supplies.
+Supply List will be given for Spectrum, a larger block to begin making in class.

 Shine: The Circles Quilt